These are projects I’ve worked on either for my own edification or for class assignments.

 Currently, I am only making my C and Rust libraries publicly available, as those are the only languages in which I’m actively working and have noticed needs strong enough to fill.

 The C library is currently getting the most activity, as I use C for my day job and find its standard library extremely lacking.
 I will also freely confess that the items populating it are inspired by, if not directly stolen from, Rust.
 The

 Vec (growable array) and

-Slice (pointer/length tuple)
+Slice (pointer/length tuple) are absolute plagiarism.